633 W 5th Street #2890

 The beach-side cities of Los Angeles County in Southern California are hubs for ‘bird’ electric scooters.
 Santa Monica, Orange County, and Newport Beach are all well-known for their large communities of e-scooter riders, but none quite as much as Long Beach.

 Hundreds of people suffer injuries in accidents involving electric scooters in LA annually, with numbers increasing year on year.
 Some incidents have even resulted in fatalities.
-Scooter riders, other drivers, and pedestrians are all at risk, so it is essential to know the law and where to turn for assistance in e-scooter accident claims.
+Scooter riders, other drivers, and pedestrians are all at risk, so knowing the law and where to turn for assistance in e-scooter accident claims is essential.

 Ehline Law is the first choice for this type of personal injury claim, with a winning legal team ready to help victims get the compensation they deserve.
 If you have an e-scooter accident claim, speak with our experts today.